Yi-Zhou/dl_proj/Proposal.md

-# 11-785 Deep Learning Project
+# 11-785 Deep Learning Project Proposal

 ## Please describe in a few sentences the task you propose to address
 - CycleGAN